vaimo/binary-geckodriver/README.md

 # binary-geckodriver

-Downloads correct geckodriver version for your development platform, whether it's Linux (32bits or 64bits), OSX or Windows.
+Downloads geckodriver binary for Linux (32bits or 64bits), OSX or Windows.

-The plugin will either:
+The binary version is determined by the following factors:

-* downloads driver for the browser that is currently installed
+* what browser version is currently installed (if binary found from the system).
-* downloads driver for specified/configured version (see below under 'Configuration' topic)
+* specified/configured version (see below under 'Configuration' topic)

 ## Configuration